thma/LtuPatternFactory/README.md

 So actually our data type `WordCountMap` is not only a `Monoid` (which requires an *associative* binary operation) but even a [*commutative Monoid*](https://en.wikipedia.org/wiki/Monoid#Commutative_monoid).

-So our conclusion: if your intermediary key value map for your data analytics forms a *commutaive monoid* than it is a candidate for parallel MapReduce.
+So our conclusion: if the intermediary key/value map for the data analytics task at hand forms a *commutative monoid* then it is a candidate for parallel MapReduce.
 See also [An Algebra for Distributed Big Data Analytics](https://pdfs.semanticscholar.org/0498/3a1c0d6343e21129aaffca2a1b3eec419523.pdf).

 Haskell provides a package `parallel` for defining parallel executions in a rather declarative way.
 Here is what a parallelized MapReduce looks like when using this package: